Schema as Code: HCL Syntax

 Partitions

-option is a PostgreSQL-specific option that allows defining table partitioning.
+The partition option is a PostgreSQL-specific option that allows defining partitioned tables.
 Table partitioning refers

 to splitting logical large tables into smaller physical ones.